Everything You Need to Know to Choose the Right Resistor for Your First PCB Design Project

 - The third band determines the multiplying factor, which will give a resistance value.

 - And lastly, the fourth band provides you with a tolerance value.

-Not every resistor is large enough to be identified by color coding, especially when using Surface Mount Devices, or SMDs.
+Not every resistor is large enough to be identified by color-coding, especially when using Surface Mount Devices, or SMDs.
 To compensate for the smaller space, SMD resistors are given a numerical-based code.
-If you take a look at a modern circuit board, you’ll notice that SMD resistors are also all the same size.
+If you take a look at a modern circuit board, you’ll notice that SMD resistors are also all about the same size.
 This helps to standardize the manufacturing process with those rapid-fire pick-and-place machines.

-Ok, time for the most important part, learning how to figure out exactly what kind of resistor you need for your first PCB design project.
+Ok, time for the most important part, learning how to figure out precisely what kind of resistor you need for your first PCB design.
 We have broken this down into three easy steps, which includes: